cabforum/smime/SBR.md

 The `CRLReason` indicated MUST NOT be unspecified (0).
 If the reason for revocation is unspecified, CAs MUST omit `reasonCode` entry extension.
 The `CRLReason` MUST NOT be certificateHold (6).

-If a `reasonCode` CRL entry extension is present, the `CRLReason` MUST indicate the most appropriate reason for revocation of the certificate, as defined by the CA within its CP/CPS.
+If a `reasonCode` CRL entry extension is present, the `CRLReason` MUST indicate the most appropriate reason for revocation of the Certificate, as defined by the CA within its CP/CPS.

 ## 7.3 OCSP profile